 Through a series of facilitated workshops and technical analyses, Haley & Aldrich helped align disparate needs and goals toward a common vision for water stewardship.
 We helped Authority stakeholders recognize interconnections among water use and reuse decisions, new programs to accommodate future passenger growth, airport developments, and a changing climate.

 The resulting Authority’s Water Stewardship Plan addresses issues of water conservation, water quality, and flood risk, while leveraging crucial opportunities within the Authority’s Airport Development Plan and Capital Improvement Program.
 Rather than accommodating future development simply by building new stormwater outfalls that pose both regulatory and flood risks, the Authority is now investing in stormwater collection and reuse efforts to offset the 80 percent of its needs that do not require potable water.
 Furthermore, because staff co-created the plan, they are vested in realizing the goals of the actionable strategy and incorporating the plan into the Authority’s regular decision-making processes.

-- Potential annual savings of over $3 million on stormwater compliance and potable water requirements
+- Generated potential annual savings of over $3 million on stormwater compliance and potable water requirements

 - Articulated a vision for a closed-loop water system that minimizes stormwater discharge and maximizes water reuse

 - Established the Authority as a world-class steward of water resources